 12. We are factory trained and factory supported.
 We get continual training in and from the factories to keep up with any new designs.

 13. We stock and carry with us a very large amount of spare parts.

-14. If necessary we can ship parts from Votsch by 24 hour courier, directly to your door.
+14. If necessary we can ship parts quickly from Weiss using an express service, directly to your door.

 15. We service and validate chambers in many Companies, click here to see some of them.